AishwaryaHastak/RAG-using-T5/README.md

 ## Acknowledgements

-Detailed steps on how to use ElasticSearch in python https://dylancastillo.co/posts/elasticseach-python.html#create-a-local-elasticsearch-cluster
+Detailed steps on how to use ElasticSearch in Python:

+https://dylancastillo.co/posts/elasticseach-python.html#create-a-local-elasticsearch-cluster